 Inappropriate personal conduct includes sexual harassment, discrimination and workplace bullying.
 It is now well documented that the legal profession has a problem with sexual harassment.
 That is not however reflected by the number of complaints the Commissioner receives about this type of conduct.
 The Commissioner therefore wants to make sure that no-one is deterred from making a formal complaint about this type of conduct, and that anyone who needs it has sufficient information about the complaints and investigation process before making such a complaint.

 Anyone who has been subjected to, has witnessed, or has knowledge of, sexual harassment, discrimination or workplace bullying by a member of the legal profession can make a complaint to the Commissioner.
 It may be that a person who has been subjected to, or has witnessed, such conduct may be reluctant to make a formal complaint, at least initially, and may wish instead to make a confidential enquiry or even an anonymous enquiry.
-Ms Deslie Billich who has specialised experience in this area can be contacted directly and confidentially on 08 8456 8870, or by email at firstname.lastname@example.org.
+Ms Nadine Lambert, one of the Commissioner’s investigating solicitors, can be contacted directly and confidentially on 08 8456 8870, or by email at email@example.com.
+Ms Lambert has specialised experience in this area.

 The Commissioner does not, and will not, tolerate sexual harassment.
 The Commissioner will: